Rlag1998/QML_Generalization/README.md

 _Correspondence: sb3de@virginia.edu_

-This code demonstrates the generalization performance of 'quantum metric learning' classifiers.
+The code in this repository can be used to demonstrate the generalization performance of 'quantum metric learning' classifiers.
 Quantum metric learning is first introduced in [Lloyd, Schuld, Ijaz, Izaac, Killoran (2020)](https://arxiv.org/abs/2001.03622) and is used to train a quantum embedding, which can be used for classifying data.
 Quantum embeddings are learned by maximizing
 Hilbert-Schmidt distance of datapoints from two classes.
 After training,